GottaGetSwifty/CodableWrappers/README.md

 ## Contributions

-If there's a standard Serialization strategy that could be added, please open an issue requesting it and/or submit a pull request with passing tests.
+If there is a standard Serialization strategy that could be added feel free to open an issue requesting it and/or submit a pull request with the new option.